Starting up: consider your exit strategy

 1. Overview

-The decisions you make when setting up can affect how easy it is for you to exit your business, whether your exit occurs to a planned schedule or you are forced to make a move for unexpected reasons.
+The decisions you make when starting up can affect how easy it is for you to exit, whether you are following your plan or you are forced to make a move for unexpected reasons.

 2. Why you need an exit strategy